 Limited opening hours make visiting difficult.
-Algar do Carvao opens from late March to the end of October from
+Until September 30, 2021, Algar do Carvao will be open daily from

 From October 1 to the end of December, 2021, it opens from 2:30pm to 5pm on Tuesdays, Wednesdays, Fridays and Saturdays only.
 Unless you’re on a tour, try to arrive before 4pm.

 Be aware there are more than 300 steps into the volcano.
 Each step you take down, you’ve got to take back up.